ikepggthb/deft-reversi/README.md

 - About the Levels

-  There are levels from 0 to 22.
-Level 0 plays randomly.
+  There are levels from 0 to 24.
 It is thought that most people cannot win even around level 3.
 Levels above 20 are not recommended because they are heavy.

 - Build
   - Rust and wasm-pack are required.